ESSS/pytest-regressions/doc/overview.rst

 Generated Filenames
 -------------------

-Optionnally you can configure the generated filenames by using the ``basename`` parameter of the fixture.
+Optionally you can configure the generated filenames by using the ``basename`` parameter of the fixture.
 The name can be changed to anything as long as it does not conflict with other tests.
 In the following example, the filename will be "my_custom_name.yml":

 .. code-block:: python